 This 2-part clinic will consist of two, 2 hour sessions and will involve a combination of informal discussion and hands-on activities that will allow parents to experience for themselves how self care can nurture the body, mind and spirit.
 This workshop offers the following:

 - Information on community resources (ie respite and support groups)

 - Sharing self-care ideas that are quick, yet effective and involve little or no cost

 - Creative self awareness activities

 - Making a craft item to encourage caregivers to continue their practice of self care following the workshop.

-Fee: *This workshop is free of charge and open to all caregivers, male or female (parents, foster/adoptive parents, grandparents, family members or anyone caring for a child who is struggling with mental health).
+Fee: *This clinic is free of charge and open to all caregivers, male or female (parents, foster/adoptive parents, grandparents, family members or anyone caring for a child who is struggling with mental health).